Chart Color Schemes

 Infrastructure

-Rivervale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Rivervale has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 31 such projects that are likely to impact the area.
-Notable projects include Wyndham LUX Perth Hotel at 61-65 Great Eastern Highway, Burswood Station East Planning Framework, 6 Homelea Court Build-to-Rent Development, and Lathlain Precinct Redevelopment Project.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 31 projects that could affect the region.
+Notable ones include Wyndham LUX Perth Hotel (61-65 Great Eastern Highway), Burswood Station East Planning Framework, 6 Homelea Court Build-to-Rent Development, and Perth Airport New Runway.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.